caskcsg/sentemb/InfoCSE/README.md

 **Training scripts**

 We provide example training scripts for infocse.
-In `infocse-bert-base.sh`, we provide a single-GPU (or CPU) example.
+In `Infocse-bert-base.sh`, we provide a single-GPU (or CPU) example.

 We explain the arguments in following: